-It is our collective belief that if Manitoba follows this Road Map rooted in a Community Economic Development vision, our social, economic, and environmental future will be stronger and our communities will be more inclusive, democratic, and sustainable.
+It is our collective belief that if Manitoba follows this Road Map rooted in a Community Economic Development vision, our social, economic, and environmental future will be stronger and our communities will be more inclusive, equitable, democratic, and sustainable.

 When taken all together, the recommendations proposed in this document, while not exhaustive, represent solutions to some of Manitoba’s most challenging, interconnected issues.

 As members know, the Network's public policy mandate is the result of a democratic decision-making process.
 Every year, members work together to create a pragmatic, wide-ranging and solutions-focused set of public policy resolutions.
 This is the result.

 Our Collective Vision is: Sustainable and inclusive communities directing their own social, economic and environmental futures.

 Together, we're focused on:

 - Local & Fair Economies

 Each individual resolution submitted by CCEDNet members is incorporated and organized within the Public Policy Road Map.
 To view each individual resolution, follow the links below.
 Resolutions are active for three years unless re-submitted in an amended form.
 With an evolving membership over time, our policy mandate is also evolving.

 - 2021-1 Road to Recovery & Investing in Communities, Employment, and Environment